Who can apply for a visitor parking permit?

 - The permit must not be copied or reproduced.

-- The permit must only be used by a person visiting or attending your residence.
+- The permit must only be used by a person visiting or attending the residence.

-The number of visitor parking permits you can have depends on the type of premises you live in.
-The table below shows how many permits you can apply for.
+The number of visitor parking permits you can have depends on the type of premises and your available off-street parking.

 *Note: Permits are not available for a residence within a multi-residential or property on community title scheme land, if: